 South facing conglomerate crag that has come of age with plenty of great sport routes.
-Now more open due to recent felling and is a sun trap through out the year.
+Now more open due to recent felling and is a sun trap throughout the year.

-Information on nesting birds will be put on site and on this web page each year when nesting occurs so keep checking before going to the crag during the nesting period from early February till early June to get the latest information.
+Information on nesting birds will be put on the site and on this web page each year when nesting occurs so keep checking before going to the crag during the nesting period from early February till early June to get the latest information.